Rabadash8820/UnityAssemblies/README.md

 and you want to reference assemblies from Asset Store assets or Packages that you've installed.
 In these cases, the paths in your `Reference` items should be relative paths, so that they resolve across platforms.
 When you define an MSBuild property named `$(UnityProjectPath)` to store this relative path, you can use it as a short-hand for multiple `Reference`s.
-Moreover, we provide a [couple short-hand properties](#available-short-hand-properties) for common assembly paths under `UnityProjectPath`.
+Moreover, there are a [couple short-hand properties](#available-short-hand-properties) for common assembly paths under `UnityProjectPath`.
 For example, if you want to raise Standard Events with the [Analytics package](https://docs.unity3d.com/Manual/com.unity.analytics.html) and use the [Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html) workflow, then your `.csproj` would look something like: